scarioscia/scarioscia.github.io/_posts/2023-02-16-intersession.md

 ## Course design

-"Biological populations" is a vague term - and intentionally so.
+"Biological populations" is a vague term - intentionally so.
 A population can range from a group of individuals to a group of cells to a group of alleles... and we let our course walk through each of those.

 We chose to offer the course in the Python programming language, because
 - Reasonably good resources exist for collaboration (e.g., Google Colab) and don't require students to download any programs on their computers
-- It's commonly used in the field
+- It's commonly used in the field of computational biology
 - The principles can be translated and applied to other scripting languages such as R

 As a two-credit course, we were required to offer 24 instructional hours and elected to do so over a two-week period.
 (I think we could've done this in a three-week period, but we thought a condensed view would help get the students - especially the more novice coders - more comfortable with the material.)
 We decided on Tues-Wed-Thurs, Tues-Wed-Thurs, for four hours each day (1-5pm).